thomasdavis/backbonetutorials/_posts/2011-01-28-what-is-a-view.md

 </script>
 {% endhighlight %}

-p. *Note*: Keep in mind that this binds the container element.
-Any events we trigger must be in this element.
+_Note: Keep in mind that this binds the container element.
+Any events we trigger must be in this element._

-h4.
-Loading a template
+## Loading a template

-p.
 Backbone.js is dependent on Underscore.js, which includes its own micro-templating solution.
-Refer to "Underscore.js's documentation":http://documentcloud.github.com/underscore/ for more information.
+Refer to [Underscore.js's documentation](http://documentcloud.github.com/underscore/) for more information.

 Let us implement a "render()" function and call it when the view is initialized.
 The "render()" function will load our template into the view's "el" property using jQuery.